revathskumar/blog.revathskumar.com/_drafts/2014-11-30-css-animations.md

 # @keyframes

 `@keyframes` let the author control over animation sequence, and author can tell what to do when it reach this particular sequence.
-We will define a `@keyframe` with a name and that name will be provided as `animation-name`.
+We will define a `@keyframes` with a name and that name will be provided as `animation-name`.

 ```css
 @keyframes some-name {